There are a number of different ways that you can support the work of IHAG and the lives of our clients:

 If, having read the Briefing, you are interested in becoming a Volunteer Money Adviser then contact us to find out more.

-If you are interested in becoming a Volunteer Money Advice Administrator then contact us to find out more.
+If you are interested in this role please contact us to find out more.

 We are always looking for volunteers to help in our kitchen or to run meaningful activities for our clients or to support our Assertive Street Outreach Worker.
 We undertake to pay any expenses including childcare whilst volunteering for us.
 If you would like to volunteer at the Centre please enquire at the Centre or email firstname.lastname@example.org.